 GenAIOps for MLOps practitioners

-This article provides guidance to workload teams that have existing MLOps investments and are interested in extending those investments to include generative AI in their workload.
-To operationalize a generative AI workload, you need to extend your MLOps investments with GenAIOps (sometimes narrowly known as LLMOps).
-This article outlines technical patterns that are common between traditional machine learning and generative AI workloads, and specific patterns for generative AI.
-The article helps you understand where you're able to apply existing investments in operationalization and where you need to extend those investments.
+This article provides guidance to workload teams that have existing machine learning operations (MLOps) investments and want to extend those investments to include generative AI in their workload.
+To operationalize a generative AI workload, you need to extend your MLOps investments with Generative AI Ops (GenAIOps, sometimes known as LLMOps).
+This article outlines technical patterns that are common to both traditional machine learning and generative AI workloads, and specific patterns for generative AI.
+The article helps you understand where you can apply existing investments in operationalization and where you need to extend those investments.

 Generative AI technical patterns